 Once you have the Form I-90 filing receipt, you may request an "I-551 stamp," which is legal proof of your lawful permanent residency status and valid for both travel and employment purposes.
 Please note that an I-551 stamp is valid for one year only and is required for travel outside the United States.
-To request this stamp, make an INFOPASS appointment at https://my.uscis.gov/appointment.
+To request this stamp, contact USCIS at (800) 375-5283, to make an appointment.
 Bring your passport to your appointment so the USCIS officer can place the stamp on your passport.
 If you don't have a valid passport at the time of your appointment, bring two passport photos taken within 30 days of your appointment.
 The USCIS officer will create an I-94 document with the I-551 stamp, which will serve as temporary proof of lawful permanent residency status for a period of one year from issuance.
 You will not be charged a fee for the I-551 stamp.